andiwork/andictl/README.md

 ## Known Issues
 * [ ] Do not create ./pkg/__model__/type.go file if  exist
 * [ ] Fix ctrl + c bug.
 Intercept the os.Signal
-* [ ] Replace factory Register to FactoryRegister to avoid duplication
+* [ ] Replace factory Register with FactoryRegister to avoid duplication
+* [ ] Create DTO interface for creation resource to avoid issue due to non mandatory or generated fields.
+Use the DTO type to make composition for model type to avoid fields duplication.
+Use the DTO type to make composition for model type to avoid fields duplication

 ## Todos
 * [ ] Handle Gorm mysql uuid ID